 My advice is not to do anything unless and until you have a clear understanding of each of these investment alternatives – at the very least.

-Finally, start slow.
+Again, start slow.
 You are going to make mistakes and you can’t beat yourself up when you do.
 You will learn more from doing (and making mistakes) than by reading and talking.
 Do your homework and start small.
-But before you go off and start, I have some bad news.
-Even if you do everything right, there will be times when the market beats you up and you absolutely must be ready for this.
+But before you go off and start, it’s a good idea to define what investment success looks like to you.

 Can You Predict The Stock Market?